 By Winnifred B. Cutler 1,2,5, Wolfgang M. Schleidt 3, Erika Freidmann 4, George Preti 2, and Robert Stine 6

-Copyright c.
-Wayne State University Press, 1987
+Copyright ©1987 Wayne State University Press,

 Journal: HUMAN BIOLOGY December 1987, Volume 59 Number 6

-Several exogenous influences on the human female's menstrual cycle length have recently been demonstrated.
-Previously, sexual behavior and pheromonal influences have been described.
-This report evaluates lunar cyclicity patterns.
 A relationship is demonstrated between the onset of menstruation, among women who have 29.5 + 1 day menstrual cycles, and the onset of full moon.
 Four separate prospectively gathered sets of data are presented from different years and seasons.
 It is demonstrated that these women tend to menstruate in the full of the moon with a diminishing likelihood of menses onset as distance from full moon increases.
-INTRODUCTION: |

-Collection of Menstrual Data.
+Collection of Menstrual Data

 Calendars designed for convenient recording of menstrual and sexual events were employed in four subsequent studies (Cutler 1979 a, b).
 Each calendar contained 4 or 5 months of dated slots for individual days and was designed to fit within a wallet.
 Subjects prospectively gathered data for approximately 14 weeks.
 Details of the prospective double-blind methods of data collection are described elsewhere (Cutler 1979a).
 Briefly, subjects were told that they were participating in a study to increase our understanding about reproductive physiology of the menstrual cycle.